nik1oo/gbana/DOC.typ

 - The *Memory* may set `ABORT` to high to indicate that the request cannot be fulfilled.
 - The *Memory* must put the data on `DIN` during the high phase of the response cycle.
 \

+_Insert Delayed Memory Sequence, same as Memory Sequence but with WAIT set to high for a few cycles._

 == #smallcaps[Nonsequential Memory Sequence]